PdxCodeGuild/tardigrade/1 Python/labs/OOP.md

 - Create a Python class called BankAccount which represents a bank account, having as attributes: accountNumber (numeric type), name (name of the account owner as string type), balance.
 - Create a constructor with parameters: accountNumber, name, balance.
-- Create a Deposit() method which manages the deposit actions.
+- Create a deposit() method which manages the deposit actions.
-- Create a Withdrawal() method  which manages withdrawals actions.
+- Create a withdrawal() method  which manages withdrawals actions.
 - Create an bankFees() method to apply the bank fees with a percentage of 5% of the balance account.
 - Create a display() method to display account details.